bandanna2k/parkrun-stats/README.md

 - Most runs at a single event

 - Most runs at each course.
-Needs optimising.
+Needs optimising, DONE.
 Needs CSS tidy up.

 - Combine CountryEnum and Country